miloxeon/eslint-config-neutral/README.md

-# ⚪️ eslint-config-neutral
+# ⚪️ ESLint-config-neutral

 ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) that catches strictly the errors and nothing more.

 With that config, you can code however you want.
 This config is a good choice for those who don't use ESLint at all because they feel like the linter restricts them.
 By default, it doesn't dictate any opinionated things.
 Strictly the errors.

-Also, this config is a good starter.
+Also, this config is a good starter, akin to [normalize.css](https://github.com/necolas/normalize.css), but for ESLint.
 Feel free to extend it to your liking.

 ## Usage